-It is known that heat-shock proteins are induced in response to many stress factors [29, 30], including hypoxia that can accompany hypertension.
-Major HSP 70 protective functions are associated with their chaperone action [31], i.e. with the ability to recognize damaged or newly synthesized polypeptides, correct their structure by ATP-mediated manner, and remove unrecoverable proteins by proteasome apparatus.
-In recent years, there were some works about regulation of HSP 70 action on mitochondrial dysfunction, evolving in ischemic brain damage [27].
-In our previous studies, we also defined in vitro that HSP 70 was capable to prevent fragmentation of citrate synthase, glutathione-S-transferase, glutathione reductase, superoxide dismutase, lactate dehydrogenase, malate dehydrogenase from oxidative damage and regulate thiol disulfide balance [32].
-Furthermore, one of the main HSP 70 functions is induction and extension of stable life of HIF-1a, which includes further adaptive response in the cell [33].
-We found that HSP 70 extended HIF-1a action and independently regulated expression of mitochondrial NAD-malate dehydrogenase, thereby supporting long active compensatory mechanism generating ATP-malate-aspartate shuttle mechanism [20].
+It is known that heat-shock proteins are induced in response to many stress factors [28, 29], including hypoxia that can accompany hypertension.
+Major HSP 70 protective functions are associated with their chaperone action [30], i.e. with the ability to recognize damaged or newly synthesized polypeptides, correct their structure by ATP-mediated manner, and remove unrecoverable proteins by proteasome apparatus.
+In recent years, there were some works about regulation of HSP 70 action on mitochondrial dysfunction, evolving in ischemic brain damage [26].
+In our previous studies, we also defined in vitro that HSP 70 was capable to prevent fragmentation of citrate synthase, glutathione-S-transferase, glutathione reductase, superoxide dismutase, lactate dehydrogenase, malate dehydrogenase from oxidative damage and regulate thiol disulfide balance [31].
+Furthermore, one of the main HSP 70 functions is induction and extension of stable life of HIF-1a. which includes further adaptive response in the cell [32].
+We found that HSP 70 extended HIF-1a action and independently regulated expression of mitochondrial NAD-malate dehydrogenase, thereby supporting long active compensatory mechanism generating ATP-malate-aspartate shuttle mechanism [19].
 HSP 70 deficiency is one of the reasons of emergence of mitochondrial dysfunction with all its consequences for the life of the cell.
-HSP 70 deficiency in SH rats myocardium might be associated with mitochondrial dysfunction [27, 34, 35], disruption of prooxidant-antioxidant homeostasis and increasing of number of markers of oxidative modification of proteins, which we had found in the previous studies.
+HSP 70 deficiency in SH rats myocardium might be associated with mitochondrial dysfunction [26, 33, 34], disruption of prooxidant-antioxidant homeostasis and increasing of number of markers of oxidative modification of proteins, which we had found in the previous studies.
 We assumed that increasing of production of reactive oxygen species, cytotoxic forms of nitric oxide, which caused modification (reversible and irreversible) of macromolecules, including HSP 70, could reduce expression of gene and could lead to decreasing of protein synthesis.

-Thus, we defined the formation of cardiomyocyte mitochondrial dysfunction in spontaneously hypertensive rats, which was caused by an oxidative modification of mitochondrial protein structure induced by an activated oxidative stress, which we had reveled in the previous studies [23, 36].
+Thus, we defined the formation of cardiomyocyte mitochondrial dysfunction in spontaneously hypertensive rats, which was caused by an oxidative modification of mitochondrial protein structure induced by an activated oxidative stress, which we had reveled in the previous studies [22, 35].
 At the same time, we found decreasing of ATP production in the SH rats myocardium homogenate.
 But this decrease was not significant that could be explained by activation of anaerobic glycolysis to compensate decreasing of oxidative phosphorylation level in condition of mitochondrial dysfunction.
 One of the reasons, that caused such dysfunction was HSP 70 deficit, which we found in SH rats cardiomyocytes.
-Obtained results showed that thiotriazoline could activate the expression of HSP 70 gene in cardiomyocytes.
-Therapeutic effect of thiotriazoline caused by it ability of regulate synthesis of protein and phospholipids by protecting them from oxidative modification of their structure and by energotropic action [16].
-In addition thiotriazoline is scavenger of cytotoxic nitric oxide forms [16].